Strengthening pastoral civil society in Senegal

 - Association pour la Renaissance du Pulaar

-and with Associés en Recherche et Education pour le Développement and Innovations Environnement et Développement Afrique
+It also worked with Associés en Recherche et Education pour le Développement and Innovations Environnement et Développement Afrique (IED Afrique)